seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Spur them to ruthful work, rein them from ruth.

 **HECTOR**
-Fie, savage, fie!…
+Fie, savage, fie!...

 **TROILUS**
-… Hector, then 'tis wars.
+...
+Hector, then 'tis wars.

 **HECTOR**
 Troilus, I would not have you fight today.